He had a name that sounded destined for fame: Rick Valentine. (Aka Mr. Valentine. Or, Rick to his theater students).

 “Julia.
 Julia, wait – lemme just—“

 He turned to face his students, who were trying not to laugh.
 He then headed straight to his bedroom – his refuge.
 Waiting for him was the one student he knew wouldn’t laugh at him, despite being the biggest source of stress.
-And his current, single danger.
+And possible career ender.

-But then he came to his senses and snapped himself out of his mental lapse into moral depravity and got back to the task at hand: figuring out how the fuck to get out of this hot mess.
-The last thing he wanted to do was turn the situation into something sticker than it was already was.
+He got back to the task at hand: figuring out how the fuck to get out of this hot mess.
 At least right now, he technically hadn’t done a single thing wrong, save for some stray, illicit musings.
+He shuddered at the thought that in another teacher’s hand, this situation could have taken a turn into the deepest form of moral depravity.

 But wasn’t it already too late?